ethereum/remix-ide/docs/FAQ.md

 **A:**  The verification tool does not recursively go through the import statements in a contract.
 So can only verify a 'flattened' contract.

-A contracts can be 'flattened' by right-clicking on in the File Explorer and choosing the `Flatten` option.
+A contract can be 'flattened' by right-clicking on it in the File Explorer and choosing the `Flatten` option.
 This will assemble all the original code as well as the imported code into a single file.

 ### Deploy & Run